 The program focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 It draws on a broad definition of national security, recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including: sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.

-Scholarships - The Boren Scholarships national application deadline is February 7, 2019.
+Scholarships - The Boren Scholarships national application deadline for 2020 is coming soon.
 Please see your campus representative for your earlier on-campus deadline.
 Please visit how to apply for more information on application process.

 Maximum scholarship awards are: